Overcoming fear and worry sounds crazy impossible for we who fear and worry. Yet you can overcome this dastardly duo.

 They know and assure me fear doesn’t come from God, yet they have no idea where it originates.
 It comes out more like the proverbial “the devil made me do it” excuse, as if they have no control over their fear and worry or the actions that follow.

 So how do we help our counselees, or how do you have victory over your anxiety?

 Think about David and Goliath.
 There were two armies, the Philistines taunting and threatening while the Israelites quaked with fear.

 Since emotions are a by-product of how we evaluate our circumstances, the Israelite evaluation that the circumstances were dangerous certainly provoked the emotion of fear!
 For days Goliath had thundered threats while Saul’s army froze.

-Enter David: same circumstances, but a different interpretation (dangerous, but His God was bigger than the dangerous circumstance), and therefore a different action (fight and kill the giant as he had the lion and the bear), and therefore a different emotion (victory, praise and gratitude to God, peace).
+Enter David: same circumstances, but a different interpretation (dangerous, but his God was bigger than the dangerous circumstance), and therefore a different action (fight and kill the giant as he had the lion and the bear), and therefore a different emotion (praise and gratitude to God and peace).

 David’s love for God and for his country produced righteous actions and emotions.
 The rest of the Israelite army missed the victor’s blessings because of their paralyzing fear and worry.

 Love changes the focus from self and self-protection to loving and serving God and others.
 In obedience to Jesus’ greatest command (Matthew 22:36–40), we find release from our anxiety!

 COUNSELING: If anxiety has got a hold of you, please reach out to one of our biblical counselors.
 We counsel in person in the Chicago area and also by Skype.
 Contact us.
 God bless you and yours!